 Is Risk Reward Stopping You From Having Forex Success?

-Whilst the Forex world is full of people showing traders how to enter trades and the latest gadget or system to find the best entry, when it comes to exiting and managing trades, things become a lot more vague.
+Whilst the Forex world is full of people showing traders how to enter trades and the latest gadget or system to find the best entry, when it comes to exiting and managing trades and what risk reward should be used, things become a lot more vague.

 Whilst entering a trade is important, if trades are not managed properly, the trader will have next to no chance at making regular or consistent profits.